 As Muslims, we need to step back from this relentless pursuit of having more, rather than being better.
 How do we really measure success?
 Is it by the job we have or the trainers we wear?
-Is it by the latest CD player or the most fashionable pair of jeans?
+Is it by the latest mobile gadget or the most fashionable pair of jeans?

 As Muslims, our whole approach to life is different to the agenda which society sets for us.
 It is sometimes very hard to avoid following this agenda when everything around us is telling us to do so, but we try.

 As Muslims, our number one priority is to please Allah.
 We have certain obligations which we must fulfill, before anything else.
 We must, for example, pray five times a day.
 We must fast during the month of Ramadan and pay zakah, the money due to the poor if we are able to do so.

 We must also go on pilgrimage once in our lives to Makkah if we have the resources.
 These things make us different.
 We do not do them for personal gain, but for the sake of Allah alone.
 Without these basic things in our lives, we cannot really call ourselves Muslim.